 05 of 10

 This striking angelfish is considered to be semi-aggressive, particularly in a smaller tank where its territory is challenged.
 Considered reef tank safe with caution, it may nip at clam mantles and stony and soft corals.
 A larger tank and more live rock may help mitigate any damage.

 Length: 3.5 inches

 Physical Characteristics: Pale peach-orange to yellow on its sides; black speckles on a background of blue behind the eye; dorsal and anal fins are blue-black while the caudal fin is yellow; horizontal swatch of silvery-white from mid-body to caudal fin.

 06 of 10

-A Cherubfish prefers reef tanks to fish only tanks, but like other angelfish, they are not completely reef-safe so caution is recommended when adding this fish to a coral tank.
+A cherub angelfish prefers reef tanks to fish-only tanks, but like other angelfish, it is not completely reef-safe so caution is recommended when adding this fish to a coral tank.
 The mucus on the coral is what the fish actually wants to eat, not the body of the coral.
 And yet, repeat nipping will cause any coral or clam to retract and eventually die from stress.